 iPhone and iPad apps tagged "match three game."

 Match Three Birds in Tweezzle to Enjoy the Scenery

 Tweezzle, from developer Arjen van Rhijn, is nice-looking, even a bit slick, but in the end, Tweezle's just another match-three game.

 In this version, line up three birdies to get rid of them.
-You can slide the row of by color birds right and left or up and down to line them up.

 H.E.X. is in the Mix If You Like Match-Up Games

 p13development's H.E.X. is 60 percent off at the moment (which makes it $0.99) and that's a smart move on the part of the developer.

 H.E.X. is a match-up game and the shelves in the App Store are packed with the genre.

 Dapple Mixes Up the Match-Three Genre